-The Homemade Protein Bars recipe I will share with you is peanut butter-free, low-sugar, and easy to make. (no blender & no-bake!)
+This homemade protein bar recipe I will share with you is peanut butter-free, low-sugar, and easy to make. (no blender & no-bake)

 Ingredients for the Healthy Homemade Protein Bars:

-- Oat flour – It helps you feel full for longer, and it is rich in fiber.
-Plus, you can make it yourself (just grind oats!), and it is easy to find plastic-free.
+- Oat flour – It is satiating, and it is rich in fiber.
+Plus, you can make it yourself (grind oats!), and it is easy to find plastic-free.

 - Tahini – The tahini I used was very runny, so don’t use anything too thick.

 - Date syrup – A fantastic natural sweetener.
 You can find date syrup in glass jars on Amazon.

 - Plant milk – For this recipe, I used plain soy milk.

 - Cacao butter – Solid at room temperature, and it will keep the protein bars firm.
 Buy plastic-free from Zerowastebulk.com (US) or Realplasticfree.com (UK).